Kotlin/kotlinx-benchmark/README.md

         id 'org.jetbrains.kotlinx.benchmark' version '0.4.8'
     }
     ```

 3.  **Specifying Repository**: Ensure you have `mavenCentral()` in the list of repositories:

     ```groovy
     repositories {
         mavenCentral()
     }
     ```

     </details>

 ### Target-specific configurations

+For different platforms, there may be distinct requirements and settings that need to be configured.

 #### Kotlin/JVM

-For Kotlin/JVM, applying the [allopen plugin](https://kotlinlang.org/docs/all-open-plugin.html) is pivotal to meet JMH's criteria for `open` benchmark classes/methods.
-Alternatively, make all benchmark classes and methods `open`.
-Implement it as follows:
+When benchmarking Kotlin/JVM code with Java Microbenchmark Harness (JMH), you should use the [allopen plugin](https://kotlinlang.org/docs/all-open-plugin.html).
+This plugin ensures your benchmark classes and methods are `open`, meeting JMH's requirements.

 ```kotlin
 plugins {